 The future of Whakaraupō/Lyttelton Harbour

-Te Hapū o Ngāti Wheke, Te Rūnanga o Ngāi Tahu, Environment Canterbury, Christchurch City Council, and Lyttelton Port Company have been working together to develop a catchment management plan for the future of Whakaraupō/Lyttelton Harbour.
+Since August 2016, the Canterbury Regional Council, Te Hapū o Ngāti Wheke, Te Rūnanga o Ngāi Tahu, Christchurch City Council and Lyttelton Port Company Limited have been working together with input from many others to bring this plan to fruition.

 A stocktake of existing traditional and scientific knowledge about the harbour and its catchment has been completed.
 The outputs of this include: